 The connection between UGC and SEO is pretty clear.
 And, so is the connection between the top search engine results positions and brand awareness.

-After SEO, another powerful driver for brand awareness is social channels.
+After SEO, another powerful driver for brand awareness is social media channels.

 As the above chart shows, 37% of consumers rely on social networks for their pre-purchase research.
 Social content, too, in most cases, is contributed by a brand’s community, rather than the brand.

-You should try to build social signals with UGC.
+You should try to build social signals with user-generated content on social networks.
 (You can find step-by-step instructions to building a social strategy to rack up powerful social signals here.)

 After SEO and social channels, reviews power a big part of the discovery phase.
 To leverage UGC for your brand exposure, get your existing customers to review your product.